 The Westpac Altitude Rewards card range also offers an additional point for wine purchases at Cellarmasters and Wine Direct.

-So much of many people’s week-to-week spend is on groceries at supermarkets, so aim to use a card which offers points bonuses for that spend and you’ll earn more points, more quickly, to help you achieve your travel goals.
+Therefore, you should aim to use a card which offers points bonuses for that spend and you’ll earn more points, more quickly, to help you achieve your travel goals.
 Woolworths’ and Coles’ branded credit cards do not offer the best-earning rate in this regard.

 Supplementary images courtesy respective supermarkets.